-Illustration of 3 friends walking with arms linked.
-One is wearing a lymphoedema sleeve.
+Illustration of three friends with linked arms.
+The woman on the left is wearing a compression sleeve.

 Lymphoedema: what you need to know